Table of Contents

 - How MultiQoS Can Help in Developing Real-Time Applications?

-Python is a popular high-level programming language for several years now.
+Python has been a popular high-level programming language for several years now.
 This high-level programming language is geared for quick application development.
-IT is because compared to certain other languages such as Java or C++, it provides developers with a simple syntax and code.
+It is because compared to certain other languages such as Java or C++, it provides developers with a simple syntax and code.
 The libraries and support make it clear that any application that supports feature-rich mobile, web, IoT, and AI apps may use them.

 What Are Real-Time Applications?